16 Things You May Not Know about Housing for Survivors

-13. Survivors often face discrimination that results in eviction or denial of housing based on the violent and criminal actions of the perpetrator.
+13. Survivors often face discrimination that results in eviction or denial of housing based on the violent actions of the perpetrator.

 In 2005, NNEDV and partners worked with Congress to create landmark protections for survivors in federally-subsidized housing in the Violence Against Women Act (VAWA).
 We worked to strengthen these protections and create additional options for victims who need to escape violence in VAWA 2013.

-Only one in four individuals who are eligible for it receive public housing.
-The number of low-income households who receive housing assistance from the U.S. Department of Housing and Urban Development (HUD) programs is far fewer than those who need it .
+Only a small percentage of eligible individuals receive public housing, and the number of low-income households who receive housing assistance from the U.S. Department of Housing and Urban Development (HUD) programs is often far fewer than those who need it.

 15. NNEDV’s member state and territory domestic violence coalitions work on state and territory laws and local policies to ensure that survivors of domestic violence can access safe housing.